Tom Brady gets 7th ring as Bucs trample Chiefs in Super Bowl LV

-Tom Brady claimed his seventh Super Bowl ring Sunday, passing for 201 yards and three touchdowns as the Tampa Bay Buccaneers throttled the Kansas City Chiefs 31-9 at Tampa, Fla.
+Tom Brady claimed his seventh Super Bowl ring Sunday, passing for 201 yards and three touchdowns as the Tampa Bay Buccaneers throttled the Kansas City Chiefs 31-9 at Tampa.

-Brady wasted no time putting the Bucs in position for their second Super Bowl title and first since the 2002 season by firing for three first-half touchdowns and a 21-6 halftime lead.
+Brady wasted no time putting the Bucs in position for their second Super Bowl title and first since the 2002 season by firing three first-half touchdowns en route to a 21-6 halftime lead.

-The early onslaught included a patented drive inside the final minute he capped with a 1-yard strike to Antonio Brown with 6 seconds left.
-Rob Gronkowski grabbed two touchdowns, padding the postseason record for scoring connections from Brady to 14.
+The early onslaught included a patented drive inside the final minute that he capped with a 1-yard strike to Antonio Brown with six seconds left.
+Rob Gronkowski grabbed two touchdowns to pad the postseason record for scoring connections from Brady to 14.
+The pair came into the game tied at 12 with the Hall of Fame duo of Joe Montana and Jerry Rice.
 Gronkowski had six grabs for 67 yards.

 A 27-yard TD run in the third quarter by Leonard Fournette, who recorded 89 yards on 16 touches, made it 28-9.
 That TD helped ice the outcome as the Bucs constantly pressured the Chiefs' Patrick Mahomes, who suffered his worst NFL defeat.